Update: Originally posted on November 30, 2016. Edited to help my many friends new to the Instant Pot.

 - Read the instructions.
 The control panel is not that intuitive.
 But if you read the instructions, you won’t get any surprises.

 - The steam from the vent is very hot.
 I would not set the cooker underneath your kitchen cupboards.
+I might add, if you prefer to QR, set the pot under the hood fan prior to cooking.

 - It’s a very safe pressure cooker.
 I’ve tried opening it (by accident) when the float was still up and it wouldn’t let me do it.
+Having said that, I have had a few mishaps.
+It’s not the Instant Pot, it’s just me.

 - Don’t close the lid while sauteing.